66 important questions and answers - Bandera County Courier

 - because infected people can die.

-- because after serious, survived illnesses long-term long-term consequences may threaten.
+- because after severe, survived Diseases may face long-term long-term consequences.
 At least these are reported in Sars, also a coronavirus with very similar symptoms.
 One speaks here of the “Post-Sars syndrome”.
 It can lead to complete incapacity to work.
 Among other things, the death of bone tissue, severe scarring in the lungs and post-traumatic stress are documented.

 - because in this way massive economic and social consequences as a result of school closings, absence from work, loss of production etc. can be minimized.